 “I felt joy and a sense of purpose because I was creating a group of girls and adults who were interested in making the world a better place,” Jessica says.

-Today, her life has come full circle — many of the things she learned through that role she now studies through her program at ASU Online.
+Today, Jessica's life has come full circle — many of the things she learned through her role she now studies through her online program at Arizona State University.

 “Before looking into the CAP program, I wasn’t even thinking about going back to school,” Jessica explains.
 “But as I started to research more about sustainability and the program ASU Online offered, I became very interested in it.
 I am really happy with my choice.”

 In particular, she has been pleasantly surprised by the comparison between an online and on-campus experience.

 “It is more challenging because you really have to stay on top of it, but ASU does a good job of encouraging group work and interacting with people outside of class,” she says.
 “I never thought I’d like virtual meetings, but it’s been such an important part of my learning that has in turn helped me to start volunteering and get out there to network.”